Frederik-Hartmann/3DLungSegmentation/README.md

 </code></pre>
 </p>

 2. The second step is to find the contours for each axial slice.
 We will use openCV's findContours for this.
 Let's take a look what the [documentation](https://docs.opencv.org/4.7.0/d3/dc0/group__imgproc__shape.html#gadf1ad6a0b82947fa1fe3c3d497f260e0) is saying about the input image:
   *Source, an 8-bit single-channel image.
 Non-zero pixels are treated as 1's.
 Zero pixels remain 0's, so the image is treated as **binary**.*
 This is important.
 The input image will be "converted" to binary.
 Why not make it binary in the way we want it.
-Another important thing is not explicitely written:
-  The background is expected to be black and the foreground to be white.
+Another important thing is not explicitely written: The background is expected to be black and the foreground to be white.
 Our background is white and the foregroud - the lung - is black.
 This will cause *findContours* to find a contour around the entire image.
 We don't want that.
 Summing up, we have three things to consider:
     - The slice shold be binary
     - The background should be black and the foreground white
     - The slice should be 8-bit

     We will deal with the first two together.
 First, we denoise the image and than we threshold the image.
 This time we use *THRESH_BINARY_INV* to invert the colors.
 The Lung is now white and the background black.
 After that we convert the binary image to 8-bit.
-Let's take a look at the code and the output image:
+Let's take a look at the code and the output image.

 <table style="width: 100%;">
   <tr>
     <th style="width: 50%;">Output</th>